-A diode-connected MOSFET is a MOSFET with its gate shorted to its drain, turning the three-terminal transistor into a two-terminal nonlinear element that behaves much like a diode.
+A diode-connected MOSFET has its gate shorted to its drain, turning the three-terminal transistor into a two-terminal nonlinear element that behaves much like a diode.

 Why it is always saturated when conducting